 South Carolina laws require all motorists to carry auto insurance.
 At a minimum, the insurance must cover bodily injury and property damage liability.
-But that doesn’t mean the insurance companies will always cover your accident appropriately.
+But that doesn’t mean the insurance companies will always cover your car accident appropriately.
 You may need help getting the coverage you’re due.

 As a driver in South Carolina, you must know and comply with the minimum auto insurance requirements.
 Failure to meet these requirements can result in various penalties.
 Here is a look at these requirements and the penalties for failing to meet them.